Undocumented

 import cma

-This is helpful to keep some code smoothly working when cma
+This is helpful to keep some code smoothly working when cma is not

 installed and not used in the current use case.